Fiction and non-fiction

 anything else you noticed

 Winter in Britain is a very cold time.
 It is often icy and can even snow.
 When it snows, people like to make snowmen from the freshly fallen snow and go sledging down hills.

-Now write a paragraph (between five and eight sentences) about something you saw in the video as it were in a fiction text.
+Now write four sentences about things you saw in the video as if they were in a fiction text.

 Remember, fiction is made up like a story.
 Use the video to inspire you and let your imagination run wild!